snbennett/phyloGeo/README.md

     -   Navigate to the **code** directory.
     -   Open the `phylogenyExample_ape_phytools.R` script.
     -   Run it interactively by hitting **Cmd + Enter** on each line.

-## Step 6: Quick Hack if This is Too Complex

-If the Git process is too complicated for now, you can use this workaround:

-1. Go to the GitHub repository: [phyloGeo](https://github.com/snbennett/phyloGeo).
-2. Navigate to the **code** directory and locate the script you want to run.
-3. Click on the script filename to open it.
-4. Click the **Copy raw contents** button (clipboard icon) to copy the script.
-5. In RStudio, create a new script: **File \> New File \> R Script**.
-6. Paste the copied script into the new file.
-7. Save the file with the correct name (e.g., `phylogenyExample_ape_phytools.R`).
-8. Run it interactively by pressing **Cmd + Enter** on each line.

-### Why This Isn’t Best Practice

-This method works as a quick fix but lacks version control, documentation, and reproducibility.
-In your own time, try to get the **Git workflow** to work so you can track changes, collaborate efficiently, and manage your scripts properly.

 # (Windows)